milvus-io/milvus-docs/site/en/adminGuide/clouds/azure.md

 id: azure.md
 title: Deploying Milvus on Microsoft Azure With Kubernetes
 related_key: cluster
-summary: Learn how to deploy Milvus cluster on Azure.
+summary: Learn how to deploy a Milvus cluster on Azure.
 ---

 #  Deploy Milvus on Azure With Kubernetes

-This topic describes how to deploy Milvus on Azure.
-This topic uses the [Azure portal](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal) to create a cluster and uses Azure Kubernetes Service (AKS) to provision a Kubernetes cluster.
-Click [here](https://portal.azure.com/#create/microsoft.aks) to create AKS. (legacy)
+ This topic describes how to provision a cluster and create the cluster with Azure Kubernetes Service (AKS) and the Azure portal.

- This topic uses Azure Kubernetes Service (AKS) to provision a cluster and uses the Azure portal to create the cluster.

 ## Prerequisites